beginner-corp/docs.begin.com/src/shared/docs/en/background/why-build-with-cloud-functions.md

 ## So, here's why build with cloud functions
 > ✨Let's learn your new superpowers

-Unlike server-metaphor based technologies (servers, VMs, instances, Docker / Kubernetes, etc. – which we'll just call "servers" here), CFAs:
+Unlike server-metaphor-based technologies (servers, VMs, instances, Docker / Kubernetes, etc. – which we'll just call "servers" here), CFAs:
 - **Deploy new code instantaneously** - a single function deploys globally in seconds, and a large app in minutes.
 This means orders of magnitude tighter iteration cycles and faster fixes, which in turn means far greater customer value.
 - **Scale up to meet increased demand instantly** - cloud functions are completely elastic, and instantly create additional instantiations of themselves as demand grows.
 Never worry about the app going down again.
 - **Scale and grow automatically** - time spent capacity planning is time wasted